MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-customize-waf-rules-portal.md

 **To view rule groups and rules**
    1. Navigate to an application gateway, and then select **Web application firewall**.
    2. Select **Advanced rule configuration**.
    This view shows a table on the page of all the rule groups provided with the chosen rule set.
-All of the rules are checked.
+All of the rule's check boxes are selected.

 ![Configure disabled rules][1]

 ## Search for rules to disable

 The **Web application firewall settings** blade provides the capability to filter the rules through a text search.
-The result displays only the rule groups and rules that contain the searched for text.
+The result displays only the rule groups and rules that contain the text you searched for.

 ![Search for rules][2]